-Missing Chicago-area boy Timmothy Pitzen possibly found in Cincinnati-area
+Chicago-area boy missing nearly 8 years possibly found near Cincinnati

 Aurora Police Public Information Officer Bill Rowley said two police detectives are on their way to the Cincinnati area to assist with the investigation.

-The male child was found in the west side of Newport Wednesday.
+The male child in question was found on the west side of Newport Wednesday.

 Newport police say a neighbor spotted him and noticed he didn’t belong in the neighborhood.
+A source tells us that happened around 7 a.m. near the area of 8th Street and Columbia Street.

 He told police he’d been held captive.